Shuv0123/kubernetes_node_app/README.md

 `kubectl`

-## Deployment of 3 pods using kubernetes
+## Deployment of app in 3 pods using kubernetes

 ![](images/k83.png)